 “your” – plural, the “your” in “for the forgiveness of your sins”

-The idea is everyone needs to repent for the purpose of forgiveness, and all of you will receive the Spirit.
-In addition, “And each one of you” (singular) be baptized as a symbol of your faith.
+The idea is that everyone needs to repent for the purpose of forgiveness, and all of you will receive the Spirit.
+In addition, “and each one of you” (singular) be baptized as a symbol of your faith.
 This understanding links forgiveness with repentance rather than baptism.

 Greek syntax requires that the personal pronoun “your” agrees with its antecedent both in gender (in direct discourse) and number.
 Acts 2:38 is direct discourse, so there should be an agreement in person (second person).

-Thus, there are two “your” in Acts 2:38: 1) “each of you” and 2) “for the remission of your sins.”
+Thus, there are two occurrences of “your” in Acts 2:38: (1) “each of you” and (2) “for the remission of your sins.”
 It would be incongruous to associate a second person plural pronoun (“your” in “for the remission of your sins”) with a third person singular verb (“baptize”).
 Yet, there is an agreement between “repent” and “for the remission of your sins.”
 The command to “be baptized” is parenthetical to “repent” and “forgiveness of sins.”
-Peter directs the command to be baptized to each individual, whereas he directed the command to repent to the crowd listening to him.
+Peter directed the command to be baptized to each individual, whereas he directed the command to repent to the crowd listening to him.